 The term "capital structure" refers to the structure or combination of capital (owner's equity) and liabilities (debt) for a business.

 In other words, what and how much are the sources of financing for the business?

 For example, let's say we have a company that has the following equity and long-term liabilities:

 Shares are small bits of ownership of a company owned by many shareholders or investors and are classified as equity.

 - Debentures $1,000,000

-(debentures) in the capital structure we could say that the equity came to $9 million (90%) and the long-term liabilities to $1 million (10%) of the capital structure.
-Or the capital structure is 90% equity
+With the liabilities (debentures) included, we could say that the equity comes to $9 million (90%) and the long-term liabilities comes to $1 million (10%) of the capital structure.
+Or the capital structure is 90% equity and 10% debt (liabilities).

 Click here to post comments